obsidian-sync.md

 build-siteremains projection-only).

 - Lint report shape.
-Should diverged fields surface as a separate
+Diverged fields surface as a dedicated

 Stubas a real schema type, or piggyback onOpenQuestionwith a_kind: stubdiscriminator?
 Proposed: real type, namedStub, hidden from public indexes. - Pull-on-compile default.
 Default ON or default OFF?
 Proposed: ON when a vault exists at the configured path, with a one-time confirmation prompt the first time it activates so users opt-in deliberately.